ST Germain D J Co. Inc. Sells 1,170 Shares of Northwest Bancshares, Inc. (NASDAQ:NWBI)

 NASDAQ NWBI traded down $0.35 on Friday, reaching $13.64.
 4,664 shares of the stock were exchanged, compared to its average volume of 628,870.
 Northwest Bancshares, Inc. has a one year low of $8.84 and a one year high of $15.48.
 The firm has a market cap of $1.74 billion, a price-to-earnings ratio of 16.46 and a beta of 0.64.
 The firm’s 50-day moving average price is $14.16.
 The company has a debt-to-equity ratio of 0.25, a current ratio of 0.93 and a quick ratio of 0.93.

-In other news, Director David M. Tullio bought 4,000 shares of the firm’s stock in a transaction on Friday, May 28th.
-The shares were bought at an average price of $14.09 per share, for a total transaction of $56,360.00.
-Following the purchase, the director now owns 8,200 shares in the company, valued at $115,538.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, EVP Thomas K. Iv Creal sold 2,673 shares of the stock in a transaction that occurred on Monday, May 3rd.
+In other Northwest Bancshares news, EVP Thomas K. Iv Creal sold 2,673 shares of the stock in a transaction that occurred on Monday, May 3rd.
 The shares were sold at an average price of $14.25, for a total transaction of $38,090.25.
-In the last 90 days, insiders have sold 3,835 shares of company stock worth $54,334.
-0.80% of the stock is owned by company insiders.
+Also, Director David M. Tullio acquired 4,000 shares of the business’s stock in a transaction on Friday, May 28th.
+The shares were bought at an average cost of $14.09 per share, with a total value of $56,360.00.
+Following the completion of the acquisition, the director now owns 8,200 shares in the company, valued at $115,538.
+The disclosure for this purchase can be found here.
+Over the last ninety days, insiders have sold 3,835 shares of company stock valued at $54,334.
+Insiders own 0.80% of the company’s stock.

 Northwest Bancshares Profile